 It’s summertime!
 Enjoy the season by trying to spend more time outside and indulging in some classic summer flavors.
 Fueling your body with nutritious foods is key for a healthy recovery from treatment.
 Whether you’re in or out of treatment, the summer season offers a bounty of vegetables, herbs, and iced desserts that you can enjoy.

 Below, a quick guide on what foods to eat in summer.

 Bring on the Veggies

-Alyssa Adler was CFYL’s 2016 summer web intern after graduating with a bachelor’s degree in Nutrition Sciences with a concentration in Dietetics.
-Alyssa has since gone on to earn her Masters degree, and is now a Clinical Nutritionist at Mt.
+Alyssa Adler was CFYL’s 2016 summer web intern after graduating with a Bachelor’s degree in Nutrition Sciences with a concentration in Dietetics.
+Alyssa has since gone on to earn her Master’s degree, and is now a Clinical Nutritionist at Mt.
 Sinai’s St. Luke’s hospital here in New York City.
 She also has a food blog called Red Delicious and Nutritious which focuses on healthy eating and living and how decadent foods can be made wholesome and delicious.
 A woman after our own heart!